datacamp-content/courses-introduction-to-shell/chapter1.md

 Ex().test_mc(2, [err1, correct, err3])

---- type:NormalExercise lang:shell xp:100 skills:1 key:
+--- type:NormalExercise lang:shell xp:100 skills:1 key:89ac1f57de
 ## Displaying the file system

 If the command `tree` has been installed on your computer,